Our free membership, business.com+, takes the pain out of choosing new business services.

 1. Shop around with an insurance agent or broker.

-“With so many different options, understanding and ultimately choosing the right health insurance plan can be confusing,” Stahl said.
+Understanding and choosing the right health insurance plan from the many available options can be confusing, said Michael Stahl, former chief marketing officer at UnitedHealthcare.
 “The key is to work with an agent who is unbiased and can show you all the options.”

 These options may include group health-sharing plans, traditional group plans, ACA marketplace plans or even level-funded plans, which provide rebates at the end of the year if employees have made few health insurance claims.